oonareeta/MN-trajectory/README.md

 **"Early Detection of Myeloid Neoplasm Using Blood Count Trajectories"**

 ### Abstract
 Despite the discovery of precursor states to myeloid neoplasm (MNs), their large-scale screening is not yet possible.
-Here, we compared longitudinal blood count data from individuals who subsequently developed *de novo* acute myeloid leukemia (AML, N=361), myelodysplastic syndrome (MDS, N=749), and primary myelofibrosis (MF, N=93) to controls without later cancer diagnosis (N=75,714).
+Here, we compared longitudinal blood count data from individuals who subsequently developed *de novo* acute myeloid leukemia (AML, N=361), myelodysplastic syndrome (MDS, N=749), and primary myelofibrosis (MF, N=93) to controls without later cancer diagnosis (N=75 714).

-By characterizing patient age, gender, and pre-diagnostic blood count trajectories, we collected over 67M data points (2002–2024) and developed machine learning models to predict the onset of MNs up to five years before clinical diagnosis.
-These models achieved high predictive accuracy without genomic profiling, contrasting with existing pre-MN risk scores.
+By characterizing patient age, gender and pre-diagnostic blood count trajectories, we collected over 67M data points between 2002-2024 and developed machine learning models that accurately predicted the onset of MNs up to five years before clinical diagnosis.
+Notably, these models achieved high predictive accuracy without genomic profiling in contrast to other available pre-MN risk scores.
+We validated the models in both a hold-out and an independent test set(N=183 AML, N=468 MDS, N=49 MF, N=10 058 controls).

-We validated the models in both a hold-out and an independent test set (N=183 AML, N=468 MDS, N=49 MF, N=10,058 controls).
-Exploring the connection between pre-MN blood counts and diagnostic genomic/chromosomal alterations, we revealed links such as elevated erythroid RDW, bone marrow erythroid dysplasia, *TP53*mut, *SRSF2*mut, and *NPM1*wt.
-These findings demonstrate the feasibility of earlier, accessible detection of pre-MN—a prerequisite to studying and applying personalized surveillance and early therapy.
+By exploring the connection between pre-MN blood counts and diagnostic genomic and chromosomal alterations, we revealed the connection between elevated erythroid RDW, bone marrow erythroid dysplasia, *TP53*mut, *SRSF2*mut and *NPM1*wt as well as poor prognosis.
+These findings demonstrate the feasibility of earlier and accessible detection of pre-MN, which is a prerequisite to study and apply personalized surveillance plans and early therapy.

 ## Repository Contents
 This repository includes: